Daratumumab – Uses, Dosage, Side Effects, Interaction

 For infusion-related reactions (IRRs) of any grade/severity, interrupt the infusion and manage symptoms (this may require further reduction in the rate of infusion or discontinuation of therapy):

-• Grade 1 to 2 (mild to moderate): After symptoms resolve, resume the infusion at no more than half the rate at which the IRR occurred; if the patient experiences no further IRRs, infusion rate escalation may resume at increments up to the maximum rate of 200 mL/hour.
+• Grade 1 to 2 ( to ): After symptoms resolve, resume the infusion at no more than half the rate at which the IRR occurred; if the patient experiences no further IRRs, infusion rate escalation may resume at increments up to the maximum rate of 200 mL/hour.

 • Grade 4 (life-threatening): Permanently discontinue therapy.